Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Basic Observations

 \begin{proof} We reduce from the NP-hard \HP{} problem on graphs with constant maximum degree~\cite{GJ79}.
 In \HP{} the aim is to find a path which visits every vertex exactly once.
 Clearly, since the \HP{} instance has a constant maximum degree, we can assume that there is no universal vertex.

 Let~$G$ be an instance of \HP{}.
 The instance~$G'$ of \HC{} consists of a copy of~$G$ plus a new universal vertex~$u$.
 Since~$G$ has no universal vertex, we obtain that~$G'$ has exactly one universal vertex.
-To see that both instances are equivalent, note that~$P$ is a Hamiltonian path of~$G$ if and only if~$P\cup\{u\}$ is a Hamiltonian cycle of~$G'$. \end{proof}
+To see that both instances are equivalent, note that~$P$ is a Hamiltonian path of~$G$ if and only if the graph obtained by connecting both endpoints of~$P$ with the new vertex~$u$ is a Hamiltonian cycle of~$G'$. \end{proof}

-We obtain the following simple corollary for \stue. \begin{corollary} \stue{} is NP-hard, even if there are no safe edges, $k$ equals $n$, and the graph $G$ $a)$is subcubic, planar and bipartite,~$b)$ is a split graph,~$c)$ has domination number one, or~$d)$ has constant maximum degree.
+We obtain the following simple corollary for \stue. \begin{corollary} \stue{} is NP-hard, even if there are no safe edges, $k = n$, and the graph $G$~$a)$ is subcubic, planar and bipartite,~$b)$ is a split graph, or~$c)$ has domination number one.

 \end{corollary}